tartiflette/tartiflette/docs/tutorial/rate-limit-fields-with-directives.md

 ## **recipes_manager/directives/rate_limiting.py**

-This file will contain our implementation of the `@rateLimiting` directive, described previously.
+This file will contain our implementation of the `@rateLimiting` directive described previously.

-This is a pretty simple implementation of rate limiting, built for our tutorial purpose, you should not use this dumb implementation in production.
+> Note: This is a pretty simple implementation of rate limiting, built for our tutorial purpose, you should not use this dumb implementation in production.

 ```python
 from typing import Any, Callable, Dict, Optional